 Populations of samurai wasp are established in the Portland metropolitan area, Hood River, and the Walla Walla Valley.
 The BMSB team continues to redistribute the samurai wasp to select sites in Oregon.
 In 2019, our efforts on redistribution will focus on the Rogue Valley and the Eugene area.

-How to report a possibly parasitized BMSB egg mass?
+How to report a parasitized BMSB egg mass?

 Step 1) Confirm the egg mass was laid by Brown Marmorated Stink Bug.

 - BMSB lay eggs on leaves or branches in clusters of 23 – 28 eggs

 - Eggs are light green.
 Several other stink bug species lay eggs that can be mistaken for BMSB.
 For comparisons, take a look at the Oregon Department of Agriculture stink bug identification guide.
 If the egg mass appears dark black, it might already be parasitized (Collect the darkened egg mass and proceed to step 3).

 Step 2) Has the egg mass already hatched?

 Yes.
 You might need a magnifying glass to determine egg characteristics.

 - If the egg emergence holes appear neatly circular (black arrows), healthy BMSB have emerged. under Life stage observed click “Healthy BMSB eggs.”

 - If the egg emergence holes appear jagged and darkened, the eggs were parasitized. under Life stage observed click “Egg mass with wasp emergence holes”